DictGet/ecce-homo/README.md

 Sets a minimum accepted length for the width `w` and height `h` parameters. e.g. `export ECCEHOMO_MINIMUM_LEGNTH=10`
 ## Usage
+There are three query parameters.
+Height `h`, Width, `w`, and method type `t`.
+Method defintions in [python-resize-image readme](`https://github.com/charlesthk/python-resize-image`)

+They should be used always in the same order as the filename will be saved with the querystring as part of its filename.
 With example values given.
 Resize width:
 `?w=100`